Insiders/Outsiders: Refugees From Nazi Europe And Their Contribution To British Visual Culture

 Monica is an independent London-based writer and an Associate Lecturer at Birkbeck College since 2005.
 She has lectured for institutions such as Tate, the National Gallery, the Royal Academy of Arts, the Open University, Sotheby’s Institute of Art and the Courtauld Institute of Art.
 She is the initiator and Creative Director of the Insiders/ Outsiders arts festival, and as such she hosted a whole series of online events earlier this month to mark National Refugees’ Week.
 Among her many publications, her book “Art and the Second World War” was nominated for the William M. B. Berger Prize for Art History and the National Award for Arts Writing, USA.

-Members will receive an invitation by email to join the lecture.
+Members received an invitation by email to join the lecture.